josecriane/nixos-config/README.md

     - [ ] Add mic muted on osd
   - [ ] Refactor notifications
   - [ ] Launcher
-    - [ ] Close other popouts when the launcher open
     - [ ] Fix calc
     - [ ] Filter .desktop apps
     - [ ] Return true/false on onActivate to knows if close launcher